A Story Can Change a City.

 FIRST+MAIN FILMS

-First+Main Films is the creative studio where placemaking meets filmmaking.
-We tell stories about cities, towns, and neighborhoods to foster civic pride, build community, and spark imagination.
+First+Main Films tell stories about cities, towns, and neighborhoods to foster civic pride, build community, and spark imagination.

 To learn more, watch our short anthem film: A Story Can Change a City.